grahamhaug/PARSE/Oxidize_Sulfides_to_Sulfoxides_SMARTS/README.md

-Reviewers commented that Reaction SMARTS were a better option for operations with SMILES.
+Reviewers commented that Reaction SMARTS could be a more efficient option for operations with SMILES vs. operating using SMILES only.

+Reviewers also mentioned that it would be more meaningful to compare sulfoxide generation from Carboxylic Acids + Sulfinates vs. existing methods of sulfoxide synthesis.
-Here is an implementation of using reaction SMARTS to oxidize sulfides to sulfoxides.
-Reviewers also mentioned that broadly combining carboxylic acids + sulfinates to produce sulfoxides is not necessarily relevant when evaluating meaningful chemical space.
+Here is an implementation of using reaction SMARTS to oxidize sulfides to sulfoxides (oxidation of sulfides).

+Candidate Sulfides are parsed for sulfide substructures using reaction SMARTS: